Browse Journals

 General:

 The Journal of Sugar Beet Research (JSBR) welcomes original research articles, research and review articles, and articles of historical interest to the beet sugar industry.
-The JSBR will continue accepting peer-reviewed papers (manuscripts); in addition, the JSBR will now be accepting the following:
+The JSBR is accepting the following:

-1. Technical reports (2-4 pages, exemption up to 6 pages for reports containing a lot of graphs and pictures).
-Technical reports will be subject to editorial review for content and methods.
+• Technical reports.
+Technical reports are 2-4 pages in length, with an exemption up to six pages for reports containing a lot of graphs and pictures.
 “Infomercial” type reports (commercial companies marketing products through reports) will be not accepted.
+Two types of technical reports will be accepted for consideration of publication:

 The journal is particularly interested in all aspects of sugar beet and beet sugar production which further the knowledge of the industry, improve production, and stimulate discussions that lead to new ideas and solutions for existing and emerging problems.
 The Editors of the JSBR invite papers in the United States and worldwide, including but not limited to the following topics: